dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 Returns the gadget value of the specified gadget.

 The interpretation of the value varies from gadget to gadget.
-Most gadgets conceptually have “raw” values that can be determined directly using the generic function appropriate to the gadget class concerned (`gadget-text`_ for an instance of `See
+Most gadgets conceptually have "raw" values that can be determined directly using the generic function appropriate to the gadget class concerned (`gadget-text`_ for an instance of `See
 <text-gadget>`_, `See